lawliet89/hpce/hpce5/readme.txt

 Mostly through a script (test.sh) that compares processed /dev/urandom data against the provided implementation for given parameters.
-Using this manually and through automatic parameter-fuzzing wrapper script.
+Using this manually and through automatic parameter-fuzzing wrapper scripts.

 ===============================================================================
 Work Partition